Vilamoura, Portugal: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you pick the correct kind.
-The majority of adapters currently sold are just plugs and expect your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and F. Be careful to pick the right type.
+The majority of adapters for sale now are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most countries.

 Make your flight more comfortable with an airplane phone mount